LaboratoireMecaniqueLille/crappy/docs/source/crappy_docs/tools.rst

 GPU Kernels
 +++++++++++
-The `src/crappy/tool/image_processing/kernels.cu` file contains the default kernels to use with :mod:`pycuda`.
+The `src/crappy/tool/image_processing/kernels.cu` file contains the default kernels to use with :external+pycuda:mod:`pycuda`.
 They're used by the :class:`~crappy.tool.image_processing.GPUCorrelTool` if no other kernel file is provided.